aliallam123/Python-Bootcamp/Section 15 - Web Scraping/Introduction to Web Scraping.md

-Web Scraping – Intro
+# Web Scraping – Intro

 This chapter's about web scraping using Python.
 Basic idea is grabbing data from websites using code.
 The site gives back HTML, and we use Python to pull out the bits we want.

-In this section I’m using:
+## Tools I'm using

-requests – to get the webpage
+- `requests` – to get the webpage

-BeautifulSoup – to parse the HTML
+- `BeautifulSoup` – to parse the HTML

-The main steps are:
+## The main steps

-Get the page using requests
+1. Get the page using `requests`

-Use BeautifulSoup to parse the HTML
+2. Use `BeautifulSoup` to parse the HTML

-Find the elements you're after (using tags, classes etc)
+3. Find the elements you're after (using tags, classes etc)

-Extract the data
+4. Extract the data

+**Main idea is that:**

+- **HTML contains the information**
+- **CSS contains the styling**
+- **We can use HTML and CSS tags to locate specific information on a page**

+## Practice site

-The first few examples are from http://quotes.toscrape.com – it’s a practice site made for scraping.
+The first few examples are from [http://quotes.toscrape.com](http://quotes.toscrape.com) – it’s a practice site made for scraping.

-Example: Getting quotes and authors
+## What I'll do in this chapter

+I'll go through exercises like grabbing a title, class, image etc and some book examples too.
+Just practising different things step by step.